sdc-china/IDA-samples/testing/README.md

     1. Import the {TWX}/(Sample_TWX_file).twx file to IBM IBM Process Center.
     2. Zip the Sample project folder to a zip format file like Sample_Project.zip
-    3. After importing the Sample_Project.zip to Keter Web, you could run the built in test cases.
+    3. After importing the Sample_Project.zip to IDA Web, you could run the built in test cases.

 ## Headless Sample